 - Faulty AC wiring

-Bad, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring may stop the system from getting power or can trip the circuit breaker.
+Bad, haphazard or uncertified A/C wiring is dangerous and a possible fire hazard.
+Bad wiring may stop the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system.
-Low refrigerant may suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system.
+Low refrigerant may indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that means there is a leak.
 All refrigerant leaks should be detected and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not working

-The outside fan is responsible for moving the heat from your San Antonio home to the outside air.
+The fan on your outside AC unit is responsible for moving the heat from your San Antonio home to the outside air.
 If the fan on the outside unit doesn’t run, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional